core-wg/comi/draft-ietf-core-comi.md

 values to produce the value of the 'k' parameter.
 The string value of the 'k' parameter is encoded in a Uri-Query as specified in {{RFC7252}} section 6.5.

-// NOTE(Ivaylo): Can we have comma in the value of string type?

 ## Data Retrieval {#data-retrieval}

 One or more data nodes can be retrieved by the client.